Introduction

 - The Automotive Industry: A classic example is the global semiconductor shortage (2020-2023).
 When chip production halted during the pandemic and demand for electronics surged, the scarcity of this critical component forced automakers to pay premium prices, prioritize high-margin vehicles, and drastically reduce output.
 Production costs per vehicle increased not just from the chip price itself, but from the inefficiency of idled assembly lines and the cost of redesigning vehicles to use alternative, often more expensive, chips.

 - Agriculture and Food Production: A severe drought in a major wheat-producing region (e.g., the U.S. Midwest, Ukraine) reduces supply.
 This directly increases the raw material cost for flour millers and bakers.
-Furthermore, higher grain prices increase the cost of feed for livestock, subsequently raising the cost of meat and dairy production.
+What's more, higher grain prices increase the cost of feed for livestock, subsequently raising the cost of meat and dairy production.
 Energy costs for irrigation and machinery operation also rise, compounding the effect.

 - The Technology Sector: For a smartphone manufacturer, a 10% increase in the price of lithium (used in batteries) due to new mining regulations in South America directly increases the bill of materials.
 If this occurs alongside a tightening of environmental regulations in the final assembly country requiring new waste-processing equipment, the company faces a double cost increase from both an external commodity shock and a new internal capital compliance cost.